 Have questions about which programming strategy is right for your product?
 Ask us!
 We're always happy to provide our two cents.

-If you've decided that you want to purchase your wireless hardware direct from our module manufacturer, there are some additional steps you'll need to complete in order for your product to successfully connect to the Particle Cloud.
+If you've decided that you want to purchase your wireless hardware direct from our module manufacturer, there are some additional steps you'll need to complete in order for your product to successfully connect to the Particle Device Cloud.

 - Licensing fee.
 If you buy Particle hardware directly from us, the licensing fee for accessing the Cloud is built into the cost of the hardware.
 If you're buying hardware directly from our module manufacturer, their quoted cost will not include this licensing fee, and your devices will be unable to access the Cloud until you pay it.
 Generally, it's a one-time cost of ~$2 per device.
 To get detailed pricing, please contact sales.

 - Device ID.
-In order for a device to connect to the Particle Cloud, it's unique hardware identifier must be registered with our database--this helps us keep the Cloud safe and protect your devices from users and devices that don't belong there.
+In order for a device to connect to the Particle Device Cloud, its unique hardware identifier must be registered with our database--this helps us keep the Cloud safe and protect your devices from users and devices that don't belong there.
 If you purchase hardware directly from Particle, we've already captured this data and can automate the device ID insertion and tagging process behind the scenes.
 If you purchase from our module manufacturer directly, though, you'll have to be very diligent about collecting and reporting these identifiers to us during manufacturing so that we recognize your product when it attempts to open up a socket to our Cloud.
 If an end-user or customer attempts to setup a device without a recognized device ID, the Cloud will reject the connection.
 Note that this is a significant risk that requires significant attention during the manufacturing process.